Bedgebury Forest Woman: Description of the victim

 The victim was wearing black shoes, a distinctive floral dress, a black polo neck jumper and a yellow blouse.
 The police stated that the black and white patterned dress was the clue that was most likely to lead to the discovery of her identity.
 The dress was found to have been homemade from furniture fabric.
 It had been altered on multiple occasions; once to the hem and another to the chest area.
 The dress had been purchased at a charity, or second hand shop.
 Police believed that the victim was very poor and possibly from the north of England.

 The autopsy revealed that the victim had an ectopic pregnancy which had been present for 4–6 weeks and bleeding for 2–3 weeks.
 The victim would have been in severe pain and may have visited a doctor suspecting appendicitis as the pain would have occurred on her right side.
 Stretch marks on her stomach indicated that she had probably given birth to at least one child.

 The victim's molars were very worn down and she had wisdom teeth which indicated that she was at least 30 years old.
 There was no evidence that the victim had ever visited a dentist in her life.
 The victim had prominent, visibly decayed teeth.
 No nicotine staining was found on the victim's hands, teeth or lungs.
 Additionally, the victim's lungs did not exhibit the carbon deposits typical of a city-dweller, indicating that she probably lived in the countryside.
 Police believe the woman was of no fixed address and was a regular hitchhiker along the M1 and M6 motorways and may have had a connection with the Vale of Evesham.
 There was a possibility that she may have been working as a prostitute, operating from Spitalfields in London.

 Initial investigation

 After the discovery the police searched the missing persons databases at New Scotland Yard and the UK Social Services.
 Hospitals and doctors surgeries were also polled for persons who matched the description of the woman.
 A large poster campaign was launched throughout the UK and Europe.
 All of these investigative efforts failed to produce a match to the woman's identity.

 Subsequent events

+Jean Vera Brook

+In 1982 another woman, Jean Vera Brook, was found dead in Bedgebury Forest around a mile away.
+Police said this was not linked but Brooks murder was also unsolved.